Updated on 2/1/23

-How You Can Afford Rehab
+How You Can Afford Treatment for Substance Use Disorder

-Some insurance providers might require you to go through a pre-certification before going through inpatient rehab.
+Some insurance providers might require you to go through a pre-certification before going through inpatient treatment.
 Others might require a medical recommendation for treatment, including a diagnosis, before helping you cover the cost.
 Always check with your insurance provider.

 If you have a co-occurring disorder, you might get coverage for both, which would save you money.
 You can seek a psychologist or psychiatrist for a proper diagnosis.
-Always contact the rehab center you are looking to attend.
+Always contact the treatment center you are looking to attend.
 Ask questions, such as:

 - What type of insurance do you accept?

 By exploring these options, you might discover that your insurance covers a good portion of the cost or that you can set up a pay as you go plan.